Sibiu

 Universitatea „Lucian Blaga” din Sibiu (ULBS)

-• Notable Areas: Medicine, Engineering, Economics, Law, Humanities, Computer Science
+• Notable Programs: Medicine, Engineering, Economics, Humanities, Law, CS

 Academia Forțelor Terestre „Nicolae Bălcescu”